Roronoa Zoro: Personality

-Zoro has a stern, serious, and distanced personality, but unlike Robin, he often reacts in a goofy and exaggerated comic style due to his short-tempered and impatient attitude.
 On the ship, he normally either trains with weights or sleeps.
-The only work he is seen doing regularly is hoisting the anchor using his great strength and maintaining a lookout in the ship's crow's nest (which on the Thousand Sunny ship also doubles as his personal gym).
-He also likes sake, almost to the degree that Luffy likes meat, but like Nami, he never gets drunk due to his inhumanly-high endurance and tolerance for alcohol.
-Another notable trait is his lack of orientation, as Zoro often gets lost, even in small, familiar spaces or when being led by someone.
-Despite this, he is often the first to sense an enemy or danger and the first to react.
+The only work he is seen doing regularly is hoisting the anchor using his great strength and maintaining a lookout in the ship's crow's nest (which on the Thousand Sunny also doubles as his gym).
+He also likes sake, almost to the degree that Luffy likes meat, but like Nami, he never gets drunk due to his inhumanly high endurance and tolerance for alcohol.
+Despite his poor sense of direction, he is often the first to sense an enemy or danger and react.
 He is often displayed as being well aware of dangerous situations and the people around him.

-Zoro often reminds others of the harsh facts, which shocks some of the other crew members, although they usually decide he is right.
-Zoro is an atheist because he stated that he does not pray to any god, could not care one way or the other, and has never believed in anything except himself.
-Even so, Zoro knows that he still has much-untapped potential and is constantly seen training and improving his fighting skills.
-He also adheres to a strict sword master's code of honor and never falsely brags or lies about his abilities, sometimes outright admitting a weakness, even to an enemy.
-He also never tries to escape from a fight or use trickery to win, believing that doing so is cowardly and scorning anyone who uses such tactics.
-Zoro is vigorous, strong-willed, and determined.
+Despite his stern personality, Zoro had a strong sense of loyalty and mutual respect towards his crewmates when accomplishing their dreams.
+After his humiliating loss to Dracule Mihawk, Zoro pledged his loyalty to Luffy as his captain, vowing that he will never lose again.
+As Luffy's first mate, Zoro often reminds others of the harsh reality of a sudden situation, which shocks some other crew members, although they usually decide he is right.
+Zoro insisted that Usopp apologize to his crewmates before he returned to the Straw Hats from an internal conflict he caused, displaying emotional maturity.
+Zoro has stated that he does not pray to any god, does not care one way or the other, and has never believed in anything except himself, and for him, only one man is above him (his captain, Luffy).
+He has also stated that he would follow Luffy till the end of his journey - becoming the King of the Pirates - but Luffy should not come between him and his dream either - becoming the world's strongest swordsman and surpassing Dracule Mihawk in the process.
+Zoro knows he still has much untapped potential and is constantly seen training and improving his fighting skills.
+He adheres to a sword master's code of honor and never brags or lies about his abilities, and outright admitting a weakness, even to an enemy.
+He never tries to escape from a fight or use trickery to win, believing that doing so is cowardly and scorning anyone who uses such tactics.

 Haki

-He is proficient in both Armament and Observation Haki, as well as one of the few known characters who possess Conquerors Haki.
-During his battle against King, Zoro unlocks an advanced form of Conquerors Haki, which gave him the ability to coat his swords with it, similar to Armament Haki, which could further enhance his attacks.
+He is proficient in Armament and Observation Haki and is one of the few known characters who possess Conqueror's Haki.
+During his battle against King, Zoro unlocks an advanced form of Conqueror Haki, which allows him to coat his swords with it, similar to Armament Haki, which could further enhance his attacks.
+Although it hasn't been confirmed, Zoro is heavily linked with conqueror Haki by the beast pirate captain himself after the wound he gave him.
 He also uses an advanced form of Armament Haki to shoot a short blast of Haki from a distance.